philipptrenz/photo-booth/README.md

 ## Community

-If you want to stay up to date, sign up for the mailing list.
-You'll get notified about updates and it's the place to get in touch with other users.
-From time to time I also need a few testers.
+**Please note:**

+Due to personal time constraints, I can no longer answer installation and configuration questions.
+In keeping with the Open Source philosophy, I have set up a mailing list to serve as a platform for exchange between new and experienced users.
+Therefore, I ask that as many as possible participate in the mailing list in order to share experiences as well as to provide assistance.

-Write an empty email to [photo-booth-subscribe@philipptrenz.de](mailto:photo-booth-subscribe@philipptrenz.de) to join the list.
+Send an empty email to [photo-booth-subscribe@philipptrenz.de](mailto:photo-booth-subscribe@philipptrenz.de) to join the list and and ask your questions to [photo-booth@philipptrenz.de](mailto:photo-booth@philipptrenz.de).

-Please report technical questions, bugs and feature requests as an issue here.
-All other questions are welcome to be addressed to [photo-booth@philipptrenz.de](mailto:photo-booth@philipptrenz.de).
+For feature requests and bug reports feel free to open an [issue](http://github.com/philipptrenz/photo-booth/issues).

 If you like my project and you want to keep me motivated: